JackDca/Mailpilewiki/Mail-sources.md

 **Note:** This section describes the mail source configuration as of 2014-07-30, please consult the definition in `mailpile/defaults.py` if any time has passed.

+Mail source configurations are part of the larger Mailpile configuration tree.
+Each mail source is a named dictionary (object in javascript lingo) under `sources`.
+So typical CLI references to mail source attributes might look like so `sources.imap.name` or `sources.mygmail.discovery`.

 Below is the current mail source spec.
 The bottom of this section has some real-life examples of correctly configured mail sources.

         'name':            (_('Source name'), str, ''),